dregenor/jsonMapper/README.md

 ```

-If you wonna chain callbacks i have `ch` factory for you
+If you wonna chain callbacks use `ch` factory

 ```js